21 Best Photo Spots In Paris | The Photographer’s Guide

 When you’re after the most exclusive rooftop in Paris, “The Penthouse” by the Four Seasons Hotel George V offers magical 360-degree views of the City.
 Only recommended for a healthy proposal budget.
 An experienced planner is a must.

 Positioned on Rue Copernic, this exclusive rooftop offers subtle yet striking Eiffel Tower views at an accessible price point.
-As one of the most spacious private terraces in Paris, it’s perfect for beautifully styled setups and intimate events, especially when accommodating friends, family, or larger groups.
+As one of the most spacious private terraces in Paris, it’s ideal for beautifully styled setups and intimate events, especially when accommodating friends, family, or larger groups.

-Majestic Château Photography Outside Paris
+Bonus: Majestic Château Settings Outside Paris

-This magnificent 17th-century estate offers spectacular photo settings across 185 acres of formal gardens.
+This magnificent 17th-century estate offers spectacular settings across 185 acres of formal gardens.
 Designed by François Mansart with grounds by André Le Nôtre (Versailles’ landscape architect), Château de Villette provides an aristocratic alternative to Paris landmarks for extraordinary luxury photography.

-🚅 From Paris: 60-minute drive northwest.
+From Paris: 60-minute drive northwest.
 Private transportation is recommended.

 Vaux-le-Vicomte – Grand Château Setting for Spectacular Photography